 Mid-century modern furniture is often the go-to interiors choice of those in the know, but when the TV show Mad Men hit our screens back in 2007, a new wave of fans fell in love with its alluring aesthetic.
 Since then it has become an ever-present sight in homes and commercial spaces across the globe.

-If you’re wondering what it is exactly, we can tell you that it started as a design movement, which originated in America, and its furniture blueprint is characterised by clean, curved lines, tapered legs and the use of both natural and man-made materials.
-The colour palette is cool: teals, greys and dusky blues paired with colour pops of mustard, burnt orange and olive green, while geometric prints add a smart yet bold hit of pattern.
-Judith Miller’s book Mid-Century Modern: Living with Mid-century Modern Design (published by Miller’s at octopusbooks.co.uk) is a wonderful education on the subject.
+If you’re wondering what this ever-popular interior design style is exactly, it started as a design movement, which originated in America, and its furniture blueprint is characterized by clean, curved lines, tapered legs, and the use of both natural and man-made materials.
+The color palette is cool: teals, greys and dusky blues paired with color pops of mustard, burnt orange and olive green, while geometric prints add a smart yet bold hit of pattern.

 What era does mid-century modern furniture come from?

 It’s generally accepted that it spans from the late-1920s to the mid-1960s.
 Others condense that down to the much smaller window of 1947 to 1957, but that disregards such iconic pieces as Ludwig Mies van der Rohe’s Barcelona chair and some of Eames’s famous designs (more on those later).
 However, the movement really took off in the post-war era.

 The end of World War II coincided with a raft of new ways that wood was being used, which designers and manufacturers turned to their advantage by updating furniture from the purely functional to functional, comfortable, and aesthetically pleasing.
 This new modern design movement felt fresh without being showy, streamlined without being dull.
 It tapped into the optimistic mood at the time and became an accessible way for people to express that feeling in their homes.

 Who are the main designers of mid-century modern furniture?